nesb1/strictql-postgres/README.md

 `DB_URL=postgresql://postgres:password@localhost/postgres strictql_postgres generate`

-Where the environment variable `DB_URL` contains the connection link to your running database
+where the environment variable `DB_URL` contains the connection link to your running database.

-- The generated code will appear in the directory `your_project_name/strictql_generated`
+- The generated code will appear in the directory `your_project_name/strictql_generated`.

 ## Available Commands